rainerborene/dotfiles/README.md

     git pull origin master

-If you'd like to switch your shell from the default `bash` to `zsh`, you can do so with the following command.
+If you'd like to switch your shell from the default `bash` to `fish`, you can do so with the following command.

-    chsh -s /bin/zsh
+    chsh -s /usr/local/bin/fish

 Now set up your credentials.